oobayly/pi-rtk/extra/README.md

 unmanaged-devices=interface-name:eth0;interface-name:wlan0
 ```

 Add a new connection to `/etc/NetworkManager/system-connections/`.
-In my case I use Hutchinson 3g, so I've called it `3 Internet`.
+In my case I use Hutchison 3g, so I've called it `3 Internet`.
 ``` config
 [connection]
 id=3 Internet